ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 <article id="2">

-## Login into your account
+## Login to your account

-There are two ways you can authenticate, the first option will open up your browser and continue from there:
+There are two ways you can authenticate, the first option will open up your browser and authenticate you from there:

 ```xml
 we login